mariallr/amanida/README.md

 * Volcano plot of meta-analysis results: showing compounds labels for over the selected cut-off.
 * Bar plot of vote-counting results.
-* Bar plot of reports divided by trend with the total vote-counting.
+* Bar plot of reports divided by trend including the total vote-counting.

 ## Installation